 Too Restrictive

-If your baby squirms and struggles, try short, calm practice sits at home, a parent-facing setup, or brief stops for cuddles—while keeping the harness properly fitted.2
+If your baby squirms and struggles, try short, calm practice sits at home, use a parent-facing seating position, or make brief stops for cuddles.
+Always keep the harness properly fitted.2

 Unfamiliar Surroundings